-This outcomes measure is to be reported once per reporting period when a patient seen during the reporting period receiving subcutaneous allergen immunotherapy for at least one standardized extract achieves the projected effective dose after one year of treatment.
+This measure is to be reported once per reporting period for all patients with a diagnosis of asthma seen for allergen immunotherapy injections during the reporting period.
+Prior to administration of allergen immunotherapy injections, an assessment of asthma symptoms should be performed.
 This measure is intended to reflect the quality of services provided for patients undergoing allergen immunotherapy.
 This measure may be reported by clinicians who perform the quality actions described in the measure based on the services provided and the measure-specific denominator coding.
+Measure Reporting via Registry:

-CPT codes, patient demographics and medical record data are used to identify patients who are included in the measure's denominator.
+ICD-10-CM diagnosis codes, CPT codes, and patient demographics are used to identify patients who are included in the measure's denominator.
 Medical record data and the listed numerator options are used to report the numerator of the measure.
+DENOMINATOR: